The Brick Presents

 Brick Artistic Directors and voiceover professionals Theresa Buchheister and Ryan William Downey take you on a 2-day, 4-hour introduction whirlwind of the world of voiceover via Zoom.

-They will cover the basics (common terms, tips of the trade, the differences between audiobooks, cartoons, video games, commercials, and how to prepare for an audition or project) as well as touch on the business of home recording (reels, agents, online representation).
+They will cover the basics of voiceover performing techniques as well as common terms, tips of the trade, and discuss the differences between audiobooks, cartoons, video games, commercials and how to prepare for an audition or project.

 The two day workshop is just $50 but spots are limited.

 Theresa Buchheister is a director, performer, researcher, teacher and script-adapter in the wide world of VoiceOver in New York City.
 She has directed hundreds of audiobooks, including How Music Works (by David Byrne) and The Perks of Being a Wallflower, Leaving the Sea and many many more.
 She is the voice director for BoyGirlDogCatMouseCheese on BBC, and previously directed English dubs of Crisis Jung, Funny Little Bugs, Denver, Pokemon, The Winx Club, World of Winx, Robocar Poli, and many other cartoons and video games, as well as ADR for live-action films.

 Theresa also voices adult characters and villains, narrates niche audiobooks and teaches at HB Studio.